akhinos/cf4k8s-networking/README.md

 ### Log levels

-It is possible to set envoy's log level via
+It is possible to set Envoy's log level via
 `curl -X POST -s http://localhost:15000/logging?level=debug`.
 It is also possible to increase the log level for individual loggers.
 Possible log levels are critical, error, warning, info, debug, trace.